tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * After importing the required libraries and the Alpaca keys, the next step is to read stock data from over one year.

-  **Note:** Analysis and results may vary if you change these dates, we recommend you to validate if you can reach similar results if you decide to run the code with different dates in the class.
+  **Note:** Analysis and results may vary if you change these dates.
+If you decide to run the code with different dates during class, we recommend that you validate the results prior.

   ```python
   # Set timeframe to '1D'